A Survey of Densest Subgraph Discovery on Large Graphs: Introduction

 \section{Introduction}

 In emerging systems that manage complex relationships among objects, different kinds of graphs are often used to model relationships between objects \cite{ching2015one,java2007we,karlebach2008modelling,ma2019linc,albert1999diameter}.
 For example, the Facebook friendship network can be modeled as an undirected graph by mapping users to vertices and friendships to edges \cite{ching2015one}.
-Fig. \ref{fig:un-graph} illustrates an undirected graph of friendship, where $v_1$ and $v_2$ have an edge meaning that they are friends of each other.
+Fig. \ref{fig:un-graph} illustrates an undirected graph of friendship, where $v_1$ and $v_2$ have an edge meaning that they are friends.
 In Twitter, a directed edge can represent the ``following'' relationship between two users \cite{java2007we}.
-Fig. \ref{fig:di-graph} gives an example of directed graph.
+Fig. \ref{fig:di-graph} gives an example of a directed graph.
 In gene regulatory networks, a link from gene A to gene B denotes the regulatory relationship between those genes \cite{karlebach2008modelling}.
-Moreover, the Web network itself can also be modeled as a vast directed graph \cite{albert1999diameter}.
+Moreover, the Web network can also be modeled as a vast directed graph \cite{albert1999diameter}.

-As one of the most fundamental problems in graph data mining, the {\it densest subgraph discovery} (DSD) problem aims to discover a very ``dense'' subgraph from a given graph.
+As one of the most fundamental problems in graph data mining, the {\it Densest Subgraph Discovery} (DSD) problem aims to discover a very ``dense'' subgraph from a given graph.
 More precisely, given an undirected graph, the DSD problem \cite{goldberg1984finding} finds a subgraph with the highest {\em edge-density}, which is defined as the number of edges over the number of vertices in the subgraph, and it is often termed as the densest subgraph (DS).
-This problem has also been extensively studied on other kinds of graphs, including directed graphs, uncertain graphs, bipartite graphs, and multi-layer graphs.
+This problem has also been extensively studied on other kinds of graphs, including directed, uncertain, bipartite, and multi-layer graphs.
+To provide a structured overview, we summarize representative DSD works in Tables~\ref{tab:models_undirected}--\ref{tab:models_others}, covering undirected graphs, directed graphs, and other graph types, and organizing methods by problem formulations and solution paradigms.

+Note that DSD is closely related to a broader class of cohesive subgraph models.
+Various approaches, such as $k$-core, $k$-truss, and $k$-ECC, have been proposed to characterize dense regions in graphs~\cite{fang2020survey,changcohesive}.
+These models rely on local structural constraints, whereas the densest subgraph model is defined by a global density objective based on the edge-to-vertex ratio.
+In this survey, we focus on DSD and its density-based variants.

 The DSD problem lies in the core of graph mining \cite{bahmani2012densest,gionis2015dense}, and is widely used in network science \cite{chen2010dense,tsourakakis2013denser,hooi2016fraudar,angel2014dense}, graph databases \cite{jin20093,cohen2003reachability,zhang2012extracting,zhao2012large,buehrer2008scalable}, biological analysis \cite{fratkin2006motifcut,saha2010dense}, information dissemination analysis to discover filter bubbles and groups of actors propagating misinformation \cite{lakshmanan2022quest}, and system optimization \cite{gionis2013piggybacking,gionis2015dense,gibson2005discovering}.
 Here is a list of typical applications, to name a few: